bigspotteddog/SIC-Codes/README.md

 http://www.osha.gov/pls/imis/sic_manual.html

-The results are provided in csv and xls format.
+The results are provided in csv (tab delimited) and xls format.